BerkeKaragoz/eslint-config/packages/all/README.md

 # eslint-config-berkekaragoz

 ESLint configuration aimed to have balanced aspects.
+Would love to hear [your feedback](https://github.com/BerkeKaragoz/eslint-config/issues/new?assignees=&labels=feedback&template=feedback.md&title=).

 _Wait for version 1._